mozilla/remote-settings/docs/client-specifications.rst

 Foreword
 --------

-During years, the sole and unique client was Gecko (the platform behind Firefox, Thunderbird..).
+For years, the sole and unique client was Gecko (the platform behind Firefox, Thunderbird..).
 In order to reach out new platforms and products, a fully-featured Rust client was built, using the application-services components (Viaduct, NSS, ...).
 Unfortunately, this cross-platform was not leveraged by the experimentation team, which built another ad-hoc client.
 In front of this situation, we are obliged to admit that our idea of having a single client of reference is dead.
 Instead, we are going to provide specifications for Remote Settings clients, to at least mitigate the consequences of clients fragmentation.

 That being said, we still **strongly discourage** the implementation of ad-hoc clients.